-All purchasers will receive an email ticket on the 1st May 2019 with a bar code from Oztix who are managing the ticketing for the event.
+All purchasers will receive an email ticket with a bar code from Oztix who are managing the ticketing for the event.
 There is no physical ticket mailed out.
 You will need to have your bar code tickets scanned in order to collect your event wristband.

 Can I buy merchandise?

-Merchandise will be available at the Big Red Bash festival site from the 14 July 2019.
+Merchandise will be available at the Big Red Bash festival site.

 Will there be a shuttle bus from Birdsville to Big Red?